carrotstyle/carrot.style/README.md

-# carrot.style
+# carrot.style 😎

-carrot-style main presenter
+> Shorten your URLs nicely with carrot-style!